mateo-castrillon/Coffee-Analysis/README.md

 ## How to compile and run

-It runs with C++17, -pthreads and CMake together with [OpenCV 4.x](https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html).
+It runs with C++17, -pthreads and CMake together with [OpenCV 4.x](https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html) nd the boost library.
 The File `CMakeLists.txt` in the root directory configures the build process

 In order to clone the images you'll need `git lfs`